-After the adoption of ASC 326 on January 1, 2023, the estimate of the ACL for off-balance sheet commitments provides for current estimated credit losses for the unused portion of collective pools of off-balance sheet credit exposures expected to be funded, except for unconditionally cancellable commitments for which no allowance for credit losses is required under ASC 326.
+The estimate of the ACL for off-balance sheet commitments provides for current estimated credit losses for the unused portion of collective pools of off- balance sheet credit exposures expected to be funded, except for unconditionally cancellable commitments for which no allowance for credit losses is required under ASC 326.
 The ACL for off-balance sheet commitments includes factors that are consistent with the ACL methodology for loans using the expected loss factors and an estimated utilization or funding rate.
 To prevent confounding results or high levels of volatility due to limited observations within the Company's specific loan portfolio history, peer bank benchmarks were utilized to determine funding rates by loan segment.
 Changes in the ACL for off-balance sheet commitments are reported as a component of provision for credit losses in the consolidated statements of operations and the allowance for credit losses for off-balance sheet commitments is included in other liabilities in the consolidated balance sheets.